vmprof/vmprof-python/docs/index.rst

 How does it work?
 =================

-The main work is done by a signal handler that inspects the C stack (very much like gperftools).
-Additionally there is a special trampoline for CPython and special support for PyPy gives the same effect of being able to retrieve Python stack from the C stack.
-This gives us a unique opportunity of being able to see where is the JIT code, where is the Python code, what are we doing in the C standard library (e.g. filter out the places where we are inside ``select()`` calls, etc.).
-The machinery is there to report this information, we are working on the frontend to make sure we can process and display the information.
+As most statistical profilers, the core idea is to have a signal handler which periodically inspects and dumps the C stack of the running program: the most frequently executed parts of the code will be dumped more often, and the post-processing and visualization tools have the chance to show the end user usueful info about the behavior of the profiled program.
+This is the very same approach used e.g. by `gperftools`_.

+However, when profiling an interpreter such as CPython, inspecting the C stack is not enough, because most of the time will always be spent inside the opcode dispatching loop of the virtual machine (e.g., ``PyEval_EvalFrameEx`` in case of CPython).
+To be able to display useful information, we need to know which Python-level function correspond to each C-level ``PyEval_EvalFrameEx``.

+This is done by using a special trampoline: vmprof's signal handler recognizes the C-level stack frames of this trampoline, and fishes the corresponding ``PyFrame*`` object from the C stack, which is then used to gather all the Python-level info it needs, such as the code object which is being executed.

+Additionally, when on top of PyPy the C stack contains also stack frames which belong to the JITted code: the vmprof signal handler is able to recognize and extract the relevant info from those as well.

+Once we have gathered all the low-level info, we can post-process and visualize them in various ways: for example, we can decide to filter out the places where we are inside the ``select()`` syscall, etc.

+The machinery to gather the information has been the focus of the initial phase of vmprof development and now it is working well: we are currently focusing on the frontend to make sure we can process and display the info in useful ways.